philga7/podium_cypress/README.md

 However, I have included a new Cypress command in the `commands` file, `cy.clickPodiumBubble()`, briefly demonstrating how to create a function that uses repeated commands.
 ## Execution
 Running tests is simple.
-Sitting in the `cypress` parent directory, if you want to load the Cypress Test Runner:
+Sitting in the root directory, if you want to load the Cypress Test Runner:
 ```bash
 npx cypress open
 ```